-In a signing ceremony yesterday involving Maersk chief executive Soren Skou and deputy transport minister and head of Federal Maritime and River Transport agency Yuriy Tsvetkov, said the deal included the port of St. Petersburg, “Russia’s main container gateway, as part of the pilot launch”.
+In a signing ceremony yesterday involving Maersk chief executive Soren Skou and deputy transport minister and head of Federal Maritime and River Transport agency Yuriy Tsvetkov, it was revealed the deal included the port of St. Petersburg, “Russia’s main container gateway, as part of the pilot launch.”

 The introduction of TradeLens, developed with partner IBM, to Russia is aimed to introduce a digital documentation flow to a market that remains largely paper-based.